aws-samples/aws-cdk-for-k3scluster/README.md

 * The two options you have for instances are `m6g.medium` and `m6g.large`.
 If you want to add another instance choice you probably need to add/tweak the PriceMap in `cdk-stack.ts`.
 I have not tested it

 * `cdk-k3s-cluster` only deploys Arm-based instances.
 It would be trivial to add x86 based instances support but it's not there today

-* When you destroy the stack the S3 bucket will be left undeleted.
-This is by design and you need to delete manually.

 * All the control plane and worker nodes are deployed in public subnets and the SGs are fairly permissive in terms of "source".
 Picking private subnets would have probably broken the use case of deploying into the `default` VPC (which is handy).
 This prototype over-indexes more on deployment convenience and ease of use than on best practices.